cilium/cilium/Documentation/configuration/metrics.rst

 collectors like statsd, Prometheus requires the collectors to pull metrics from each source.

+To run Cilium with Prometheus metrics enabled, deploy it with the ``global.prometheus=true`` Helm value set.

 All metrics are exported under the ``cilium`` Prometheus namespace.
 When running and collecting in Kubernetes they will be tagged with a pod name and namespace.